 B. All Meetings Should be Available Through Video

 To ensure that people have access to governmental meetings when they cannot make it to meetings, especially if they have to work or if they have young children to take care of, all governmental meetings should be live streamed and should be recorded for the public and posterity.
 YouTube does work well for that.

 For this section you will also want to take a look at the Governmental Limitations section of the Declaration of the Unified Rights of Humanity for some important text relative to this section.

 - Politicians should NOT be able to vote on their own pay or benefits.
 That should be left to the people.

-- Politician’s pay should be tied to the health and well being of their constituency.
-All politicians, no matter their position, should start with base wage of the $75,000 for and then adjust it up or down (within the limits of the maximum wage) based on poverty, pollution, unemployment, violence rates, school quality rates, general happiness and well being, etc… The better their constituency is doing, then the better they can do too. (see the section on Economies for the Common Good)
+- Politician’s pay shall also be tied to the health and well being of their constituency We can then adjust their pay up or down (within the limits of the minimum wage and maximum wage) based on poverty, pollution, unemployment, violence rates, incarceration rates, school quality rates, equality, general happiness and well being, etc… i.e. the Economies for the Common Good rating for their constituency.
+The better their constituency is doing, then the better they can do too.

 - We need to end the politician to lobbyist revolving door.